buhrmi/buhrmi/README.md

 # Hi there I'm buhrmi

-I enjoy creating open-source stuff that nobody needs.
+Here you can find a selection of open source stuff that I'm currently working on.
+Enjoy.

 ## Projects

 ### [ActionStore](https://github.com/buhrmi/actionstore)

-The best thing to happen to Rails since remote javascript.
+The (maybe) best thing to happen to Rails since remote javascript.

 ### [Google Fonts Proxy](https://github.com/buhrmi/google-fonts-proxy)